 The customer support experience used to be an afterthought.
 Whether a business was selling clothes, airline tickets or software, a support rep was simply a person who worked the phones.
 But today, word-of-mouth marketing has grown to be more powerful than traditional advertising, so the reputation of your brand now lies in your support reps’ hands more than ever before.
 This means that you need to give careful consideration to the function of your support team.
 The first step is to determine your team’s focus, which can fall into these categories:

 Reactive support.
 This is a support team that focuses 100% on reacting to customer requests.
-This kind of team should open up as many communication channels as possible-email, phone, chat, and social media—so customers can get in touch with your team using the method that is easiest for them.
+This kind of team should open up as many communication channels as possible-email, VoIP phone system, chat, and social media—so customers can get in touch with your team using the method that is easiest for them.

 Preventative support.
 This is a support team that goes another step further and tries to catch small problems before they snowball.
 They’re sending out customer surveys, looking at behavioral metrics and monitoring engagement on community sites to find and solve problems before customers even think to ask them.